wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

           .. code-block:: console

-            # apt install wazuh-indexer
+            # apt install wazuh-indexer -y

 #.
-Remove demo certificates, copy your old certificates to the new location and give them the right ownership and permissions.
+Remove the demo certificates, copy your old certificates to the new location and give them the right ownership and permissions.

    .. code-block:: console